The 'definitive' Mrs. Johnstone

 Dame Judi Dench wins a record eighth Olivier Award on 3rd April, honoured on this occasion as best supporting actress for her role as Paulina in The Winter's Tale.

-Country singer Merle Haggard dies on 6th April, aged 79.
+Country singer Merle Haggard dies on the same day, aged 79.

-On 8th April Bruce Springsteen cancels a concert he was scheduled to play in Greensboro, North Carolina on Sunday, 10th April.
-He issues a statement condemning a recently-introduced state law (HB2) that rolls back protection for gay and transgender people.
+On 8th April Bruce Springsteen cancels a concert he was scheduled to play in Greensboro, North Carolina two days later.
+He issues a statement condemning a recently-introduced state law (HB2) that rolled back protection for gay and transgender people.
+Bryan Adams and Ringo Starr take the same stance on anti-LGBT laws, Adams cancelling his show at the Mississippi Coast Coliseum in Biloxi and Starr cancelling his show in Cary, North Carolina.

 On 9th April a massive explosion and blaze sparked by fireworks destroys the 500-year-old Puttingal Devi temple in Paravur, near Kollam, causing 113 deaths and injuring 350.